awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policies.md

 ```

 **Note**
-When you want to disallow access to an email address, use wildcards to ensure that you are completely preventing access to all forms of that address\.
+When you want to disallow access to an email address, you can use wildcards to ensure that you're completely preventing access to all variations of that address\.
 For example, to disallow sending from *admin@example\.com*, you can prevent access to alternatives such as *"admin"@example\.com* and *admin\+1@example\.com* by specifying the following condition:

 ```
 1. "Condition": {